calculang/calculang/README.md

 start temp.svg
 ```

-Note: options to `cul-js` above are concerned with forward-compatability, they don't currently matter.
+Note: `--no-*` options to `cul-js` above are concerned with forward-compatability, they don't currently matter.

-## status

-Initial implementation scales better conceptually rather than practically, but should be useful for carefully bounded problems and a useful foundation/discussion project towards project motivations.

 ## design principles/features